 Generally speaking, a single good quality, compressed Eco log is the equivalent of three or four traditional logs.

 In the same way Kiln dried logs are more efficient than seasoned logs (lower moisture content) Eco briquettes are more efficient than Kiln dried logs due to their extreme low moisture content and compactness.

-For your assurance, while we have been looking for UK manufactures of Eco-briquettes, staff from the national fuel suppliers did confess their preference…, they had a choice of between burning eco briquettes and logs…and none of them would ever go back to burning logs!
+For your assurance, while we were looking for UK manufactures of Eco-briquettes, staff working for national fuel suppliers did confess their preference…, they had the choice between burning eco briquettes and logs…and none of them would ever go back to burning logs!

 Eco logs produce less smoke and will prevent build-up of soot or tar in the chimney or flue which could cause chimney fires.
 REMEMBER to control your airflow on the stove to make the logs burn longer.

 Eco logs compared to Kiln Dried (KD) Logs

 Our Eco logs are:

 - more compact, dry, clean and economical than KD logs